rmeissner/stateless-vault/README.md

 - Secure transaction execution
   - Check that delegate calls don't change config
-  - Simple seldestruction protection (as long as there is ETH in the vault it cannot be selfdestructed)
+  - Simple seldestruction protection (as long as there is ETH in the Vault it cannot be selfdestructed)
 - No "hidden" information
   - All information used for authorization and method handling is easily accessible off-chain
 - Similar features as Gnosis Safe with less storage access and therefore lower (and constant) gas costs